-Imagine with me, a wooden bridge spanning a small gully that leads you to a quaint fire pit area with Adirondack chairs all around it.
-Take a few more steps down the path and you find yourself at the foot of the stairs leading up to the treehouse itself.
-Climbing up into the trees to your weekend abode is breath taking and exciting!
-As you round the corner you are situated on the porch where you gaze over the carved out gorge pausing to drink in the beauty of sunshine streaming through the Beech, Maple, and Hemlock trees.
-As you slide open the door to the main living/kitchen area you are greeted with a warm welcome and a complete s’mores kit for your stay.
+Climbing up into the trees to your weekend abode is breathtaking and exciting!
+Imagine with me a wooden bridge spanning a small gully that leads you to a quaint fire pit area with Adirondack chairs all around it.
+Take a few more steps down the path, and you find yourself at the foot of the stairs leading up to the treehouse itself.
+As you round the corner, you are situated on the porch where you gaze over the carved-out gorge pausing to drink in the beauty of sunshine streaming through the Beech, Maple, and Hemlock trees.
+As you slide open the door to the main living/kitchen area, you are greeted with a warm welcome and a complete s’mores kit for your stay.
 Are you get the feeling of what it is like to walk into the treehouse?

-My peaceful moment was brought to a halt when I heard our 3 youngest children trying to find their room.
-I remember, Bridget, telling us it was supposed to have a bunk bed and I did not see a room off the living space.
+My peaceful moment was brought to a halt when I heard our three youngest children trying to find their room.
+I remember Bridget telling us it was supposed to have a bunk bed, and I did not see a room off the living space.
 Don’t worry, the kids found it!
 It was hidden behind a secret bookcase door where you have to move a book to get it to open!!
 (Check out our YouTube video to see how you get in.)
 That was like a scene right out of a Magic Treehouse Book series!

-I normally come to Hocking Hills for a good dose of hiking and outdoor adventure.
-This trip would have some of that but the first day at Hocking Hills Treehouse Cabins, we just wanted to be in the trees.
+I usually come to Hocking Hills for a good dose of hiking and outdoor adventure.
+This trip would have some of that, but we just wanted to be in the trees on the first day at Hocking Hills Treehouse Cabins.
 One delightfully relaxing item they have is the Japanese Ofuro Hot Tub.
-(You need to look this up if you don’t know what it is) Matt got the fire going for it, the hot water circulating and then we sank our weary parental bones down into it.
-We closed our eyes, soaked down in and listened to the birds, wind in the trees and soft sounds of nature.
+(You need to look this up if you don’t know what it is) Matt got the fire going for it, the hot water circulating, and then we sank our weary parental bones into it.
+We closed our eyes, soaked down in, and listened to the birds, wind in the trees, and soft sounds of nature.
 We did not get out until we turned into prunes!

-Waking up in the trees and sipping coffee from the porches was awe inspiring and prepped us for a day of adventure hiking Ash Cave and picnicking in the log cabin.
-We took some fire wood and the roasting sticks from the treehouse to make a fire at the Picnic House there at Ash Cave and have lunch before our trek.
+Waking up in the trees and sipping coffee from the porches was awe-inspiring and prepped us for a day of adventure hiking Ash Cave and picnicking in the log cabin.
+We took some firewood and the roasting sticks from the treehouse to fire at the Picnic House at Ash Cave Hiking Trail and had lunch before our trek.
 Our second hike of the day was to Whispering Cave and Hemlock Trail to the suspension bridge.
-This expedition is not for the faint of heart and we were exhausted after we finished.
-I was longing for a good long soak in the Ofuro Hot Tub when we returned to the White Oak Treehouse.
+This expedition is not for the faint of heart, and we were exhausted after we finished.
+I longed for a good long soak in the Ofuro Hot Tub when we returned to the White Oak Treehouse.

 I admit, as our weekend at Hocking Hills Treehouse Cabins was winding down, I was feeling a bit blue.
 I honestly wanted to stay a little bit longer to enjoy it here in the trees.
-I would recommend a 2 night minimum stay to get the full feeling of the treehouses and enjoy the relaxation that you will find.
-You can’t fully appreciate what this place has to offer if you try and rush it.
+I would recommend a 2-night minimum stay to get the full feeling of the treehouses and enjoy the relaxation that you will find.
+You can’t fully appreciate what this place offers if you try and rush it.
 This is one of those places you go that only gets better as you stay and savor each moment.

-Cell service in the area is not great, print off directions.
+Cell service in the area is not excellent; print off directions.

-Get what you need from the grocery before you get there, everything is 20 minutes away for food and shopping.
+Get what you need from the grocery before getting there; everything is 20 minutes away for food and shopping.
 Prep in advance.
 The kitchen is FULLY stocked.
 We pre-made our menu and cooked everything in our cabin.
-(Saves $$ and you enjoy the treehouse) There is a small store in South Bloomfield for last minute items.
+(Saves $$ and you enjoy the treehouse) There is a small store in South Bloomfield for last-minute items.